syncfusion-content/javascript-docs/js/CircularGauge/Events-and-Public-Methods.md

 ### Draw Ticks

-The [`drawTicks`](../api/js/ejcirculargauge#events:drawticks) event is triggered when ticks aree being drawn on the gauge.
+The [`drawTicks`](../api/js/ejcirculargauge#events:drawticks) event is triggered when ticks are being drawn on the gauge.

 {% highlight javascript %}